scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 You summon a crow with obsidian feathers capable of cutting through flesh and armor, targeting a creature in range you can see.
-The target makes a Dexterity sav vs your spellcasting, on fail they take 1 wound in damage.
+The target makes a Dexterity sav against your spellcasting, on fail they take 1 wound in damage.
 On crit their armor is reduced by 1 die, lasting until repair.
 Armor that no longer provides a defense bonus is destroyed.

 Add a wound die for every level above 1st.